cherry-os/cherryOS/README.md

 System updates may come regularly or every once in a while.
 Updates for cherryOS components like the `cherry` tool will move through the development repository for testing before they reach stable.

+# Contributing
+Head over to https://github.com/cherry-os/cherryOS-devel for more info.